-In the fourth-century AD Emperor Leo III ordered the abolition of icons (revered images or sculptures) of Jesus, Mary, angels, and saints.
+In the eighth century AD Emperor Leo III ordered the abolition of icons (revered images or sculptures) of Jesus, Mary, angels, and saints.
 This sparked the great Iconoclastic controversy, so called because those who supported the eradication of icons, often on the grounds that they violated the second commandment’s prohibition of “graven images,” were known as iconoclasts or “image breakers.”
-The controversy sparked in the fourth century persists to this very day.
+The controversy sparked in the eighth century persists to this very day.
 Do images of Jesus really violate the second commandment?

 First, if the second commandment condemns images of Jesus, then it condemns making images of anything at all.
 Therefore, God would have been guilty of contradicting himself because he commanded the Israelites to adorn the ark of the covenant with the images of cherubim (Exodus 25:18–20).